 The three Davids, separated by sixty years, from Donatello's David, on to Verrocchio's version, and finally to Michelangelo's marble incarnation, highlights the popularity of David as an artistic subject.

-Three statues of the same subject by three renaissance masters, from left to right:-
+Three statues of the same subject by three renaissance masters.

 Donatello's David was a great hit when it was first unveiled in the 1440s.
 It was the first unsupported work to be cast in bronze of the Renaissance era.
 The statue's nakedness and implied homosexuality, with David, clad in no more than boots and a hat made this work very controversial at the time.